skip to content

 By the end of the programme, students will have:

-• a comprehensive understanding of research techniques, and a thorough knowledge of the literature applicable to their specific educational domain;
+• an understanding of research techniques, and a thorough knowledge of the literature applicable to the specific educational domain;

-• demonstrated originality in the application of knowledge, together with a practical understanding of how research and enquiry are used to create and interpret knowledge in their field;
+• demonstrated originality in the application of knowledge, together with a practical understanding of how research and enquiry are used to create and interpret knowledge in the field of education and international development;

-• shown abilities in the critical evaluation of current research and research techniques and methodologies;
+• shown abilities in the critical evaluation of research, including methodologies and research designs;

 • demonstrated self-direction and originality in tackling and solving problems, and acted autonomously in the planning and implementation of research.